leather-s/fastest_ports/readme.md

 Iterates through a specified range of ports (5 times by default), and only returns proxies that are faster than your `ping_limit` on 4 of those 5 iterations.

+#### NOTE: Make sure to install on the COMPUTER/SERVER you are running tasks on.

 ## Installation
 - install latest ruby
 - clone this repository